andersoc/examples/create_hyper_extract.md

-#### The new dataframe was reduced to 3 columns, and the dataframe still have 371528 records.
+#### The new data frame has three columns now, and it still has 371528 records.

 ```python